neilellis/easydeploy/README.md

 ## 5. Continuous Deployment

-Continuous deployment is pretty much a given for easydeploy, we assume that you're trying to do this.
+Continuous deployment is integral to easydeploy, it will assume that you're trying to do this if you're app has `export EASYDEPLOY_STATE="stateless"` set in the `ed.sh`file.
+If it doesn't have this value set then we treat it as stateful and do not attempt to rebuild it automatically.
+Stateless apps are always preferable as gradually accrued unwanted or unexpected state can be deleted at any time.

+**TRY TO MAKE ALL YOUR APPS STATELESS, EXCEPT YOUR ACTUAL DATABASE**

 Easydeploy manages CD in an incredibly simple manner, using supervisord and a simple shellscript.
 In the /home/easydeploy/bin directory is a script called gitpoll.sh this script will be started by supervisord - it checks for changes to the deployment git project.

 If the project has changed then a docker build request is also triggered to update the docker image.